Thalaisback/mysimplewebsite/README.md

-this is simple website for single web page.
+this is simple website for single web page.this is the latest update which i am doing rightnow.